Skip to main content

 The Caldor Fire raised awareness about the importance of building materials in helping protect structures against wildfires.
 It wasn’t the first California wildfire, and it won’t be the last.
 So as homeowners in Grizzly Flats rebuild, Hardie® fiber cement siding have become a trusted choice of siding material.
 They have a long way to go before their homes are restored.
 Fortunately, in a community like Grizzly Flats, people come together in times of hardship.
 “It’s a very tight community up here,” said Dan Dwyer, the Chair of the PVFA.

-Rising from the Ashes: A Team Effort
+Rising from the ashes: A team effort

 If you visit Grizzly Flats now, you’d see workers taking down trees and utility companies trying to get infrastructure back in the area.
 And an incredible resource has come to life to help members of the community rebuild their homes.
 James Hardie has partnered with Dan Dwyer to fortify an old schoolhouse with donated Hardie® siding.